CodeMOOC/TreasureHuntBot/docs/create.md

 # Overview for organizers

 In this phase the game is invite-only: please check if organizers have sent you a link to create your own game.
-If so, follow the link on a device where you have Telegram installed.
+If so, follow the link on a device where you have Telegram installed (notice, creating a game has the [same requirements of playing the game](/play)).
 You will be automatically forwarded to the game creation process through the bot.

 The bot will ask the following information: